Overview

 This section determines the value you'd like to use for the override.
 There are 3 options:

-• Filled with a Fixed Value - This option allows you to fill in an exact value that will be applied.
+Filled with a Fixed Value - This option allows you to enter an exact value that will be applied.

 Step 2B: Overriding Multiple Properties in a Single Override

 We have now added functionality to allow for the overriding of multiple properties within a single entry.
-By clicking the link highlighted in red in the above photo, it will create a secondary dropdown, allowing you to enter additional target properties.
-Please note, these will need to be of the same classification as any other target properties setup in the individual override entry.
+Selecting this option will create a secondary dropdown, allowing you to enter additional target properties.
+Please note that these will need to be of the same classification as any other target properties set up in the individual override entry.

 Step 3: Setting Active Dates

-As a key part of environment hygiene, we recommend setting end dates on your overrides.
-By setting an end date, the system will prompt you to review the override in advance of it's expiration.
-This acts as a reminder for you to determine whether the override is still accurate or necessary.
+As a key part of environmental hygiene, we recommend setting end dates on your overrides.
+By setting an end date, the system will prompt you to review the override before its expiration.
+This is just a reminder to determine whether the override is still accurate or necessary.
 Leaving a blank "To NavDate" will cause the override to apply in perpetuity.

-Important: The From and To Date apply to the NavDate in the file uploaded, NOT the current date, so ensure that the From Date is before the NavDate, if you are uploading an old file.
+Important: The From and To Date apply to the NavDate in the file uploaded, NOT the current date.
+If you are uploading an old file, ensure that the From Date is before the NavDate.

 Step 4: Creating Notes

 We have also provided a notes section, which allows our clients to maintain an audit trail, documenting the reason for setting the override and any other relevant details.
-We recommend filling this section in to ensure anyone reviewing the override in the future can understand the details behind why it was setup.
+We would recommend filling this section in to make sure anyone reviewing the override in the future can understand the details behind why it was set up.

 Seeing When Overrides Were Used